-We’ve got back to back Classic contests at the end of May, this time over in Ireland at the Curragh.
-Hot on the heels of Saturday’s Irish 2000 Guineas, Sunday sees the fillies given their chance to show what they are made of in the Irish 1000 Guineas.
+We’ve got back to back Classic contests in mid-June, this time over in Ireland at the Curragh.
+Hot on the heels of Friday’s Irish 2000 Guineas, Saturday sees the fillies given their chance to show what they are made of in the Irish 1000 Guineas.

 - Trainer: Aidan O'Brien